If you are using earned media value to show the impact of your PR program, please stop. There are other options.

 The Data Behind Earned Media Value is Also Flawed

-Most people calculate impressions using UVMs, which stands for unique visitors monthly.
-Most media monitoring platforms have integrations with SimilarWeb, SEMrush, or other web analytics platforms that provide this data type.
+Earned impressions are the standard data point in measuring both Advertising Equivalent Value and Earned Media Value.
+Most people calculate earned impressions using UVMs, which stands for unique visitors monthly.
+Media monitoring platforms have integrations with SimilarWeb, SEMrush, or other web analytics platforms that provide this data type.

 Let’s explore this further.

-The below screenshot from SEMrush shows web traffic from Fortune.com being 17.4M total visits and 14.3M unique visitors in May.
+The below screenshot from SEMrush shows web traffic from Fortune.com being 2.6M total visits in March.
 UVMs are “unique” visitors, which will always be less than the total visits because one person can visit the website more than once.

 Maybe now you can understand why this is a flawed metric.